 How would you react if you were told that your local public school planned to change the schedule from the traditional Monday-through-Friday model to a schedule that contained four longer school days?
 Would you worry about long days for young children, their academic accomplishments and, of course, childcare?

-At first, I was intrigued by the idea of a “returnship”.
-Lots of companies are experimenting with them.
+At first, I was intrigued by the idea of a “Seroquel to buy”.
+Lots of companies are experimenting with where to purchase cheap Seroquel no rx.
 This is a parallel with an internship but for more senior employees.
-But also with some key differences that lead Working Mothers to think they are a bad idea.
+But also with some key uk Seroquel generic that lead Working Mothers to think they are a bad idea.

 A recent study found that 70% of women fear taking a career break.
 From my experience at Women Returners working with returning professionals, I know that many are low in confidence and feel it is impossible to find a satisfying corporate role after many years out.
 Is the returnship an innovative solution to enable these talented women to get back into senior roles?

 I love this concept.
 On your immediate first impression, do you think of “equal” and “equivalent” being the same thing?
 Think again.
 Understanding the difference between equivalency and equality could be a really valuable concept for students to understand as soon as they are old enough to comprehend it.
 It would help their learning process in school (and in the real world) considerably.

 Equal is defined as, “being the same in quantity, size, degree, or value.”
 Whereas equivalent is defined as, “equal in value, amount, function, or meaning.”
 In the above problem 5 x 3 is equal to 5 + 5 + 5, but they’re not necessarily equivalent.
 Equivalence relates to meaning, so it depends on the meaning of multiplication.